 This tool allows an admin to test the wire connected to ports on the switch.
 In the box, enter a port number, multiple port numbers (separated by commas), or a range of port numbers (e.g. 1-24).
 If there is a cable plugged into the port(s), this test will determine the link speed/duplex, cable length, and twisted pair status of cable(s) connected.
 This test can be a quick way to determine if a faulty cable needs to be replaced, therefore narrowing down possible causes of a network issue.

 For more detailed information on his test, please refer to the following KB article - Using the Cable test Live Tool

 This table shows MAC addresses that the switch is currently aware of, and which port/VLAN their traffic is being forwarded through.
-There is also a search bar at the top, which can be used to search for a specific mapping.
-If traffic from a particular MAC does not appear to be tagged with the appropriate VLAN, this table can be used to quickly determine if the switch's VLAN tagging rules are misconfigured.
+There is also a search bar, which can be used to filter for a specific mapping.
+If traffic from a particular MAC does not appear to be tagged with the appropriate VLAN, this table can be used to quickly determine if a switch port configuration are misconfigured.